mohitpai/journey-optimizer.en/help/using/offers/api-reference/getting-started.md

 This document covered the prerequisite knowledge required to make calls to the [!DNL Offer Library] API, including acquiring your container ID.
 You can now proceed to the sample calls provided in this developer guide and follow along with their instructions.

+>[!NOTE]
+>
+> The In-app messaging channel in Adobe Journey Optimizer uses offer decisioning objects.
+If your organization uses the in-app messaging channel, then API list requests for objects will include objects created by the in-app messaging service and can be ignored for offer decisioning use cases.
+Objects created for in-app messages will have `createdBy = “Mobile_Sheliak”`.

 ## How-to video {#video}

 The following video is intended to support your understanding of the components of Decision Management.